LogRock/pebbles/README.md

 # styled components
 yarn add styled-components
 yarn add styled-breakpoints
-yarn add react-select
-yarn add react-spring-bottom-sheet
+yarn add react-select # if you intend on using the Select component yarn add react-spring-bottom-sheet # if you intend on using the BottomSheet component yarn add date-fns # if you intend on using the DateInput component

 # fonts
 yarn add @fontsource/archivo